Once you start your Key Stage 4 studies, your teachers will ask you to start thinking about life after school.

 Q. There is a specific career I want to go into, what subjects should I take?

 A. Your career aspirations will be discussed at your Advice and Guidance session following your application.
-Your interview tutor will discuss which path you would like to take and which subject combinations are best suited to you.
+You will discuss which path you would like to take and which subject combinations are best suited to you.
 If you do have a career in mind but are unsure of the subjects to take, you can go to the UCAS website.
 Type in the career or course you wish to study at University, it will search all of the institutions that deliver that course and the entry requirements for the chosen area of study.
 This will give you an idea of the subjects and grades that are expected of you.

 If you are considering joining our Sixth Form as a Level 2 or 3 student we recommend you download the below Homework Booklet.
 This booklet will show you the type of work you can expect on our A Level and Vocational courses.
 The 2020 Summer Homework Booklet is currently being compiled and will be available towards the end of the Summer Term.